 The Division of Information Technology is working to provide the appropriate networking infrastructure, hardwired and wireless, classroom audio/visual equipment and systems, personal computer technology, Learning Management Systems (Canvas) software and remote access capability as its part to help ensure a positive and safe start to the 2020-21 academic year at all campus locations.
 Here are some important points to review:

-- Additional data projection equipment and screens will be made available to Athletics to assist with portable/temporary spaces used by the coaching staff for game reviews.
+- Additional data projection equipment and screens have been made available to Athletics to assist with portable/temporary spaces used by the coaching staff for game review.

-- All students/faculty/staff will be provided access to the suite of web-based Office 365 products software, built-in collaboration tools and MS inking tools to enhance collaborative learning between and amongst students and faculty and staff.
+- All students/faculty/staff have been provided access to the suite of web-based Office 365 products software (https://office.com) built-in collaboration tools and MS inking tools to enhance collaborative learning between and amongst students and faculty and staff.

-- All students/faculty/staff will be provided access to the MS Teams meeting and collaboration software.
+- All students/faculty/staff have been provided access to the MS Teams meeting and collaboration software (https://office.com).

 - Moving to a remote or online course delivery mode may present technical challenges for several students.
 As such, any qualifying student who needs a computer can discuss options with their advisor.
 The University has a limited number of computers that may be loaned to students in good standing.
 Because of the limited nature of these resources, we encourage students to reach out to their academic advisor early in the session for the best availability.